Arborvitae Tree Care

 Belonging to the evergreen family, Arborvitaes are native to eastern Asia

 and North America.
-They are identified by their small, scalelike leaves on
+They are identified by their small, scale like leaves on

-40 feet.
+feet.
 Among the most common is the Oriental Arborvitae from China, American

-Cypress family.
+the Cypress family.

-Coming in a variety of shapes and sizes, homeowners love aromatic Arborvitae.
+Coming in a variety of shapes and sizes, homeowners love aromatic Arborvitae

-as a fencing or hedgerow plant.
+extremely popular as a fencing or hedgerow plant, thanks to their thick foliage

 Did you know?
 Arborvitae leaves were once used as a remedy for Rheumatism.

-How to Grow Arborvitaes:
+How to Grow Arborvitae Tree:

 Arborvitae trees are easy to grow and maintain.
 Established trees thrive

-soil, and grow in a variety of soils, from clay to sandy loam.
-Moist, well
+prefer slightly acidic soil, and grow in a variety of soils, from clay to

-draining soil is preferred, but they will tolerate extremes.
-Arborvitae grow
+sandy loam.
+Moist, well draining soil is preferred, but they will tolerate

-well in full sun of partial shade.
+extremes.
+Arborvitae grow well in full sun or partial shade.

 Most arborvitae trees are grown as foundation plants around homes and buildings,